Archmonger/Conreq/source/docs/develop/run_conreq.md

 Follow all instructions laid out within [Creating a Development Environment](#creating-a-development-environment), but before running `python manage.py run_conreq` do the following:

 1. Set your environment variable of `DEBUG` to `false`.
 The method of doing this will [vary based on operating system](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
-    - Doing this enables _a lot_ of **security features** that are mandatory for any user environment.
+    - Doing this enables _a lot_ of **security features**.
-2. The webserver is conifgured with good defaults for most cases, but if you want to configure the webserver _(such as changing ports)_ See our [webserver documentation](/webserver/) for more information.
+2. The webserver is conifgured with good defaults for most cases.
+But if you want to configure the webserver see our [webserver documentation](/Conreq/configure/webserver/) for more information.
+3. Type `python manage.py run_conreq` to run the webserver.

 ---